kiran94/dgraphpandas/README.md

     - Supported Types can be found [here](https://github.com/kiran94/dgraphpandas/blob/main/dgraphpandas/types.py)
 - `csv_edges`
     - Sometimes a vendor will provide a data file where a single column is actually a csv list and each csv value should be broken into multiple RDF statements (because they relate to independent entities).
 Adding that column into this list will do that.
-    - For example in the [Netflix sample / title file](https://github.com/kiran94/dgraphpandas/blob/main/samples/netflix/dgraphpandas.json) we have a `cast` column where the values are `actor_1, actor2` then adding to csv_edges will ensure that the movie has 2 different relationships for each cast member.
+    - For example in the [netflix sample / title file](https://github.com/kiran94/dgraphpandas/blob/e5b2864eeb285bcf4d41215f70c4675a0bc95075/samples/netflix/dgraphpandas.json#L43) we have a `cast` column where the values are `actor_1, actor2`.
+Enabling `csv_edges` will ensure that the movie has 2 different relationships for each cast member.
 - `ignore_fields`
-    - Add fields in the input that we don't are about to this list so they aren't present in the output
+    - Add fields in the input that we don't care about to this list so they aren't present in the output
 - `override_edge_name`
     - Ensure that the edge name as a different predicate and/or target_node_type to what is defined in the file.
-    - For example in the [Pokemon sample / pokemon_species](https://github.com/kiran94/dgraphpandas/blob/main/samples/pokemon/dgraphpandas.json) file you will see a column called `evolves_from_species` which tells us for a given pokemon which other pokemon does it evolve from.
+    - For example in the [pokemon sample / pokemon_species](https://github.com/kiran94/dgraphpandas/blob/e5b2864eeb285bcf4d41215f70c4675a0bc95075/samples/pokemon/dgraphpandas.json#L99-L103) file you will see a column called `evolves_from_species` which tells us for a given pokemon which other pokemon does it evolve from.
 If we were to use the raw data here we would get a `evolves_from_species` edge with an incorrect target xid.
 Instead we want to override the `target_node_type` to `pokemon` so the edge correctly loops back to a node of the same type.
 - `pre_rename`
     - Rename intrinsic predicates or edge names to something else